structureddynamics/OSF-Datasets-Management-Tool/README.md

 ```

-Once the DMT and the OSF-WS-PHP-API are downloaded and properly installed on your server, you then have to configure some key DMT settings.
+Once the DMT and the OSF Web Services PHP API are downloaded and properly installed on your server, you then have to configure some key DMT settings.
 The global DMT configuration options are defined at the top of the `dmt.ini` file, under the `[config]` section.
 Here is the list of options you can configure:

 *   `osfWebServicesFolder`

-    > Folder where the OSF-WS-PHP-API is located.
+    > Folder where the OSF Web Services PHP API is located.
 This has to be the folder where the
     > the top "StructuredDynamics" folder appears.

 *   `indexesFolder`